Sentinel (horse): Background

 Sentinel raced widely in his racing career, winning at 8 different racecourses in four different provinces of South Africa.
 He was born in the same crop that produced two of the best racehorses to run in South Africa, In Full Flight and Elevation.
 In Full Flight was the champion of the 1968 crop and won 16 of his 20 starts.
-Elevation won 14 of his 34 starts, placed in 18 and established an earnings record at the time (1974).
+Elevation won 14 of his 34 starts, placed in 18 and established an earnings record at the time (1974)Action Racing Online - Sign in.
 The 1968 crop also produced the outstanding stayer Numerator which won 18 races from 1200m to 3200m and placed 23 times.
 Sentinel was ridden by many jockeys in his 56 starts, including South African and British Champion jockey Michael Roberts and Champion Italian jockey Gianfranco Dettori, the father of Champion British jockey Lanfranco (Frankie) Dettori.
 He stood 17 hands and weighed 600 kg (~1300 lb).